Worldwide Guide to Women in Leadership

 1998-2002 Minister of Finance Brigita Schmögnerová, Slovakia

-1994-95 Deputy Premier, Minister of Economy and Finance Hristina Vucheva, Bulgaria
+1994-95 Minister of Economy and Finance Hristina Vucheva, Bulgaria

 An official in the Ministry of Finance since 1962, she was member of an interim government consisting of experts.
-She is now professor of economics.
+Also Vice-Premier 1994-95.
+Later professor of economics.
 1937-)

 1994-2000 Minister of Finance Susagna Arasanz Serra, Andorra